rstrube/react-webpack-tutorial/README.md

 * **Module Bundler**: a module bundler takes a bunch of files of different types and bundles them into a *smaller* group of files.
 It also helps ensure that modules are loaded in the correct order.  **Webpack** is typically used as the module bundler for React applications.

 ## Why aren't you using create-react-app?
 `create-react-app` is an incredible tool, but it abstracts many important details from developers.
 I've always been of the mindset that one first needs to understand the fundamentals before using heavy abstraction.
-Hopefully after going through this tutorial you'll come away with a new understanding of how `create-react-app` works behind the scenes!
+Hopefully, after going through this tutorial you'll come away with a new understanding of how `create-react-app` works behind the scenes!

 ## Initialize a new project
 The first step is to initialize a new project.
 By using the `-y` flag npm will setup some sane defaults.